qmafog/while-statements/README.md

 The task has fifteen sub-tasks in five sections.
 Each sub-task is a small coding exercise.

-Basic understanding of [flowchart diagrams](https://en.wikipedia.org/wiki/Flowchart) (или см. русскоязычную [статью Блок-схема](https://ru.wikipedia.org/wiki/%D0%91%D0%BB%D0%BE%D0%BA-%D1%81%D1%85%D0%B5%D0%BC%D0%B0)) is required to successfully complete the task.
+Basic understanding of [flowchart diagrams](https://en.wikipedia.org/wiki/Flowchart) is required to successfully complete the task.
 If you are not familiar with flowchart diagrams, read the Wikipedia article first.

 Use the only *while* and *if-else* statements in this task.
 Using *for* or *do-while* iteration statements is not required.